Legacy of Kain: Story

 The health of the land of Nosgoth is inextricably tied to nine edifices known as the Pillars of Nosgoth.
 The Pillars are preserved by an oligarchy of sorcerers known as the Circle of Nine, each of whom serves as the guardian of an individual Pillar.
 When a guardian dies, a new one is born to take their place.
 In the prologue of Blood Omen, Ariel, the guardian of balance, is killed, and the resulting chain of events leads to the spiritual corruption of the Pillars and their guardians.
 Thirty years later, Kain, a young nobleman, is murdered by brigands, and resurrected as a vampire by a necromancer, Mortanius.
 Directed by Mortanius and the specter of Ariel, he tracks down and kills the guardians in hopes of attaining revenge and a cure to his vampirism, but slowly begins to embrace his new powers.
 While hunting Moebius, the guardian of time, he defies the advice of Vorador (a senior vampire), and travels back in time.
 Using the Soul Reaver, he prevents a tyrant king from coming to power, but the temporal paradox which this causes results in a new timeline where Nosgoth's humans have hunted the vampires to extinction.
 Kain discovers that Mortanius — the guardian of death —orchestrated his murder to purge the Circle and kills all but one of the remaining guardians.
-Kain realizes that he himself is the final corrupt guardian, born as Ariel's successor, and is left to decide between sacrificing himself to restore the world (but destroying the vampire race), or ruling Nosgoth in its damnation.Kain: Thirty years hence, I am presented with a dilemma – let's call it a two-sided coin.
-If the coin falls one way, I sacrifice myself and thus restore the Pillars.
-But as the last surviving vampire in Nosgoth, this would mean the annihilation of our species.
-Moebius made sure of that.
-If the coin lands on the reverse, I refuse the sacrifice and thus doom the Pillars to an eternity of collapse.
-Either way, the game is rigged.
+Kain realizes that he himself is the final corrupt guardian, born as Ariel's successor, and is left to decide between sacrificing himself to restore the world (but destroying the vampire race), or ruling Nosgoth in its damnation.
 Soul Reaver establishes that Kain, disgusted by the humans' machinations, chose the latter option and embraced vampirism as a blessing.
 He raised a cadre of vampire lieutenants to conquer Nosgoth's human kingdoms, establishing an all-powerful empire under his control while the land decays.